publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptII/ch17/schII/m__us_usc_t38_s1720A.md

  __Evaluation of Veterans’ Administration Inpatient and Outpatient Drug and Alcohol Treatment Programs__

     [Pub.
-L. 100–690, title II, § 2501][/us/pl/100/690/s2501], Nov.
+L. 100–690, title II][/us/pl/100/690/tII], § 2501, Nov.
 18, 1988, [102 Stat.
 4232][/us/stat/102/4232], directed Administrator of Veterans’ Affairs to conduct an evaluation of inpatient and outpatient drug and alcohol treatment programs operated by the Veterans’ Administration, such evaluation to include a determination of medical advantages and cost-effectiveness of such programs, taking into consideration rates of readmission and the rate of successful rehabilitation, and authorized appropriations for this purpose for fiscal years 1989, 1990, and 1991.

  __Ratification for Lapsed Period__

     [Pub.
-L. 100–689, title V, § 502(a)(2)][/us/pl/100/689/s502/a/2], Nov.
+L. 100–689, title V][/us/pl/100/689/tV], § 502(a)(2), Nov.
 18, 1988, [102 Stat.
 4179][/us/stat/102/4179], ratified actions by the Administrator of Veterans’ Affairs in providing, during the period beginning Oct.
 1, 1988, and ending Nov.
 18, 1988, for care and treatment and rehabilitative services under this section.

 ----------